Alpha-0401/skin-desease-machine-learning-model/README.md

 # skin-desease-machine-learning-model
-machine learning model with 82% accuracy using Inception V3 and used notebook
+# Analysis of dermatological problems with AI
+CNN model trained to classify skin images.
+Technologies: Python, TensorFlow, Keras, Scikit-learn, HTML, CSS, JavaScript.

 This is part of an academic project.
-The model developed is capable of detecting up to seven skin diseases:
+The model developed is capable of detecting up to seven skin diseases: (model not include)
 - Acne
 - Carcinoma
 - Eczema